CloudCompare/CloudComPy/sphinxDoc/userEntities.rst

 The above code snippet is from :download:`test014.py <../tests/test014.py>`.

+Normals on triangles can be deleted with :py:meth:`~.cloudComPy.ccMesh.clearTriNormals`.

 If you need to iterate through the triangles and their vertices, use :py:meth:`~.cloudComPy.ccMesh.getTriangleVertIndexes`:

 .. include:: ../tests/test011.py